Loved by 15K+ pet parents

 Separation Anxiety in Dogs

-We tend to label separation anxiety, it may come as a surprise to you that there are in fact different types of separation related behaviours.
-One is an attachment disorder, a dog’s very attached to one person or just people in general and react when those people aren’t around.
-Some owners will go and get another dog so their dog has company, only to find this hasn’t helped and has created more problems in some cases.
-Separation anxiety is severe distress when left alone.
-Many dogs will appear sad or anxious when you grab your keys etc. Mild examples of separation anxiety may include panting or whining, while serious behaviours can include pawing or biting at the crate door, causing destruction around the house, chewing window coverings or blinds, urinating or defecating, excessive drooling, heavy breathing and actual attempts to escape.
 In some cases, owners think their dogs have separation anxiety, but some dogs are just bored, due to not enough exercise or brain stimulation.
 Before owners leave the house, this can also cause your dog to be stressed and anxious.
-Owners need to teach their dogs even when they are in the house with them how to relax and chill, so for example, by putting them in a crate for an hour with some enrichment, or putting them behind a baby gate with a food stuffed Kong.
+Owners need to teach their dogs how to relax and chill, even when they are in the house.
+For example, this can be achieved by placing them in a crate for an hour with some enrichment or by putting them behind a baby gate with a food-stuffed Kong.
 Separation anxiety can be a manifestation of a bigger issue going on in the dog-human relationship, and unfortunately, pet owners can unknowingly cause some of these issues.
-When a dog is given unlimited, free access to affection, cuddles, furniture time, belly rubs, and baby talk your dog can become dependent on those types of rewards from its owner.
-Then when those things are suddenly removed because the owner has left the room or house, especially for long periods of time, your dog doesn’t have the skills needed to remain calm and trust that it’s safe to relax until their owner returns.
+When a dog is given unlimited, free access to affection, cuddles, furniture time, belly rubs, and baby talk, your dog can become dependent on those types of rewards from its owner.
+Then, when those things are suddenly removed because the owner has left the room or house, especially for long periods, your dog doesn’t have the skills needed to remain calm and trust that it’s safe to relax until their owner returns.
 Be sure to set boundaries in your everyday life with your dog.

-Cases and possible Contributing Factors:
+Cases and Possible Contributing Factors:

 Re-homing, such as a dog who has had to be rehoused multiple times, or even just once.